 - Become aware that you are having a thought about something that isn’t happening right now.

 - Shift your attention to physical reality: the color of the table, the taste of your tea, your heart pounding in your chest.

 - Then, very deliberately, think about going skiing with your friend this weekend.

 - Repeat as needed and plan on doing this many times a day at first.

 Shifting your awareness or distracting yourself does not mean that you are avoiding or stuffing your feelings.
 “Obsessing” is not the same thing as “Processing.”
 It’s mentally picking at a scab that you are not allowing to heal.
 You have to get unstuck from the obsession phase in order for healthy new growth to occur.

 5. Get Real Help

 I will also add that, in my experience in working with people going through this (and in my own personal horrible breakup experience) these steps and strategies are easy to talk about, and much harder to do.
 Many, if not most people going through what you’re going through need support to move forward and get unstuck from this incredibly painful space.

-Pro tip: Most therapists have not been introduced to the research around the biologically based reasons we get profoundly stuck on Exes and have a really hard time moving on.
+Pro tip: Most therapists are mental health professionals who have not been introduced to the research around the biologically based reasons we get profoundly stuck on Exes and have a really hard time moving on.
 As such, many standard-issue therapists will attempt to “help” by getting you to talk about your family of origin, or challenging life experiences, your unusually low self-esteem, etcetera.

 This is NOT why you’re feeling the way you are.
 You’re feeling this way because you are a human being who, just like the rest of us, is built to bond.
 These bonds are fierce and enduring and are not affected by logic or reason.
 To begin releasing your attachment you need to be addressing it from an evidence-based, biologically-informed attachment perspective.